-When notified by the Team Chair, the program will provide transcripts from recent graduates to the visiting team along with any needed explanation of how the transcripts are to be interpreted.
+When notified by the Team Chair, the program will provide transcripts from some of the most recent graduates to the visiting team along with any needed explanation of how the transcripts are to be interpreted.

-Diversity in the Bourns College of Engineering
+H. Diversity in the Bourns College of Engineering

+Figure 1-7.
+Associate Dean C.V.
 Ravishankar, left, accepts the 2009 Claire Felbinger Award from ABET President-Elect David Holger.

 As we mentioned earlier, the Bourns College of Engineering is proud to be one of the most diverse engineering colleges in America.
-The number of domestic undergraduates from underrepresented backgrounds jumped 95.6% from the fall of 2006 to the fall of 2010 (the most recent academic year for which full data are available) (Table 1-3).
+The number of undergraduates from underrepresented backgrounds jumped 95.6% from the fall of 2006 to the fall of 2010 (the most recent academic year for which full data are available) (Table 1-3).
 In recognition of our efforts to recruit and retain students from diverse backgrounds to engineering, ABET awarded the Bourns College of Engineering the 2009 Claire Felbinger Award for Diversity (Figure 1-7).
 Our citation read: "In recognition of extraordinarily successful initiatives for recruiting undergraduate and graduate students from diverse and disadvantaged backgrounds, retaining them though the bachelor's degree, and advancing them to graduate studies and careers in engineering."
 Our faculty and staff truly appreciate this recognition of their efforts by ABET.